Bikash989/Algorithms/README.md

 # Algorithms
-This repository contains solution for algorithmic toolbox which i did a course on Coursera
+This repository contains solution for algorithmic toolbox  course Coursera